-Crispy, chewy, sweet, and satisfying, these cannabis butterscotch oatmeal cookies are made with cannabutter, cannabis oil, or cannabis sugar, with sweet butterscotch chips for a classic favorite cookie that you can enjoy all year long.
+Crispy, chewy, sweet, and satisfying, these cannabis butterscotch oatmeal cookies are made with your choice of Bliss cannabutter or cannabis sugar, with sweet butterscotch chips for a classic favorite cookie that you can enjoy all year long.

 Butterscotch Oatmeal Cookies by Emily Kyle Nutrition